MovieMeetinghouse/laravel-starter-app/readme.md

 configuration is included here, but configuration files for jwt, cors, and dingo have been published to the config directory for convenience.

+**Please Note:** This is a personal project starter, which I have generated for my own use, and am making available to anyone who finds it useful to implement in any manner they deem appropriate.
+No direct affiliation to Laravel and/or any of the other packages included here is implied.
+Everything herein is licensed under the MIT license.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)